-Say someone rear ends your insured.
+Say someone rear-ends your insured.
 You receive a claim from your insured and pay out that claim.
 When you submit the subrogation claim to the other driver’s carrier, they refuse to pay it.
-They say that, according to their insured, there was a third car involved that rear ended them, causing them to rear end your insured.
+They say that, according to their insured, there was a third car involved that rear-ended them, causing them to rear-end your insured.
 They do not think they should have to reimburse you, because the accident supposedly wasn’t their insured’s responsibility, but that of the missing 3rd driver.

 Investigating the Validity of a Phantom Vehicle Claim